fi-uba-t3/kero/docs/installation.md

 ## Installing the first machine

 To bring up the first node of the KERO cluster, copy the contents of the KERO installer on the desired machine and just run the `installation.sh` script providing `first` as argument.
-This is, run `bash installation.sh first` on the first KERO node.
+This is, run `bash installation.sh first <node-IP>` on the first KERO node.

 Please note that you will need an internet connection during the installation process.